14th Annual SF Salsa Festival Competition

 (All Divisions are allowed 5 tricks, only two lifts and three tricks with one foot on the floor)

-The music used by competitors for the couple and team divisions must be between 1:45 minutes and 2:00 minutes in length.
-The music used by competitors for the soloist and duo divisions must be between 1:15 minutes and 1:30 minutes in length.
+The music used by competitors must be between 1:45 to 2:00 minutes for Couples and 1:45 to 2:30 for teams.
+The music used by competitors for the soloist and duo divisions must be between 1:15 minutes and 2:00 minutes in length.
 These music length limits include any optional entrance and/or exit music.
-Competitors need to provide a ready-to-play CD containing only one track with their competition music.
+Competitors need to provide send the music to Sfsalsafestivalmusic@gmail.com containing only one track with their competition music.
 The DJ will not slow down or speed up music for any competitor.

 John and Liz Productions reserves the right for any photography or filming during the competition/event.